 Liz Geran and Brendan Kelly both have Master’s Degrees in acupuncture from the Academy for Five Element Acupuncture (AFEA), and in 2005 began regular study of Classical Chinese Medicine with Jeffrey C. Yuen, 88th generation Daoist priest.
 They have advanced, post-graduate training in OB/GYN and reproductive issues, the endocrine system (hormones), luo vessels, eight extra meridians, oncology (cancer treatment), and treating psycho-emotional issues.
 They have also completed a two year advanced, in-depth study of Chinese herbal medicine with 300 classroom hours with Dr. Yuen.

 Liz and Brendan are certified nationally through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) and licensed in Vermont and Montana.
-Together, they have administered over 15,000 individualized acupuncture treatments in their clinics in Vermont and Montana and have also prescribed over 5,000 customized herbal formulas.
-They have 41 years of natural medicine and clinical experience, with 20 years experience in acupuncture.
+Together, they have administered over 18,000 individualized acupuncture treatments in their clinics in Vermont and Montana and have also prescribed over 6,00 customized herbal formulas.
+They have 43 years of natural medicine and clinical experience, with 22 years experience in acupuncture.

 Brendan is a long-time student and practitioner of Tai Chi Ch’uan, having studied with Wolfe Lowenthal weekly for 10 years.
 He was authorized to teach by Wolfe, who was a senior student of Cheng Man Ching, the creator of the Yang style short form.
 He was the founder and primary instructor of an outdoor based western herbal school in southern Vermont, and teaches about harvesting and using wild plants for food and medicine, and herbal medicine preparation in a wide variety of settings.
 He continues to work integrating the potency of local, western medicinal plants with the depth of the Chinese diagnostic tradition.